How to Prepare for Agentic Commerce: Protocols, APIs, Product Data in 2026

 Product titles, attributes, pricing, availability, and identifiers need to be clean and structured.
 If a model has to infer meaning, you lose reliability.4.
 Make Feeds a Priority

 Treat product feeds as primary channels.
 Keep Google Shopping feeds accurate and complete.
 Track emerging AI-focused feeds and standards.
 By 2026, feeds will decide whether agents can even see your products.5.
-Check Your API Before Adding Automation
+Start Building Toward a Protocol-Agnostic Architecture

 Reduce artificial pricing patterns that only work on humans.
 Focus on reviews, availability accuracy, and fulfilment reliability.
 Agents optimise for predictability and confidence.7.
 Use AI to Plan, Not Just to Produce